 Another herb that is effective for treating angina is hawthorn.
 Herbal remedies prepared from hawthorn enclose antioxidant flavonoids known as oligomeric procyandins - chemicals that help in causing the blood vessels to dilate, thereby enhancing the blood circulation to the heart.
 Though hawthorn is effective for treating angina, in a number of instances, the use of this herb may also result in specific side effects, for instance, headaches, nausea and also cause palpitations.

+This is another herb that is highly effective for dealing with the symptoms associated with different types of angina.
+Findings of a scientific research published in the January 2004 edition of the Journal of Chinese Medicine Materials said that kudzu may possible be beneficial for people suffering from unstable angina.
 The study author observed that compared to the conventional medications for treating angina, administering an injection containing extracts from the herb was more effectual in treating this condition.
 Nevertheless, it is highly advisable that you check with your physician prior to using kudzu, because this herb has the potential to interact with specific medications, which you may be taking from before.

 It is known that nearly all fatty fish contain elevated levels of omega-3 fats, which have a vital role in the form of an antioxidant.
 Such fish are also useful in lessening the bad cholesterol or LDL cholesterol deposited inside the arteries.
 This action results in an increased blood circulation to the muscles of the heart.
 Fish that enclose elevated levels of omega-3 fatty acids include mackerel, salmon, sardines, and tuna.

 In addition, dark chocolates also enclose flavonoids, which are useful in enhancing the functioning of the arterial muscles.
 This, in turn, encourages smooth contractions of the muscles and also augments the blood circulation to the heart.